singularityhub/sif/docs/_docs/install/docker.md

-For the container we will use, we currently provide a container hosted at [singularityhub/sif](http://hub.docker.com/r/singularityhub/sif) that you can use to quickly run deid without any installation of other dependencies or compiling on your host.
+For the container we will use, we currently provide a container hosted at [singularityhub/sif](http://hub.docker.com/r/singularityhub/sif) that you can use to quickly run sif python without any installation of other dependencies or compiling on your host.

 When you are ready, try running {{ site.title }} using it.
 This first command will